-"Thomas' Legion fired the 'last shot' of the American Civil War east of the Mississippi River"
+The Thomas Legion fires the last shot of the American Civil War east of the Mississippi River.

-On May 6, 1865, Lieutenant Robert T. Conley and a small company from Thomas' Legion clashed with Union Lt.
-Col. William C. Bartlett's 2nd North Carolina Mounted Infantry Regiment in White Sulphur Springs.
-When Conley was passing through the woods, he was unaware of Bartlett's presence and
+On May 6, 1865, Lt.
+Robert T. Conley and a small company from Thomas' North Carolina Legion clashed with Lt.
+Col. William C. Bartlett's 2nd North Carolina (Federal) Mounted Infantry in White Sulphur Springs.
+When Conley's men were passing through the woods they would slam headlong into Bartlett's

 |